-Emeritus Professor, Joburg Centre for Software Engineering
+Emeritus Professor, Joburg Centre for Software Engineering (JCSE)

-Dwolatzky’s undergraduate (BSc(Eng)) and postgraduate (PhD) degreesin Electrical Engineering are both from Wits.
-In 1979 he left South Africa and worked in the UK as a post-doctoral researcher at the University of Manchester Institute of Science and Technology (UMIST), Imperial College London, and at the GEC-Marconi Research Centre.
+Dwolatzky’s undergraduate (BSc(Eng)) and postgraduate (PhD) degrees in Electrical Engineering are both from Wits.
+In 1979, he left South Africa and worked in the UK as a post-doctoral researcher at the University of Manchester Institute of Science and Technology (UMIST), Imperial College London, and at the GEC-Marconi Research Centre.
 Over this period, he worked on a number of large software research and development projects.
-Dwolatzky returned to Wits from the UK as a Senior Lecturer in 1989.
-He became a full professor in 2000.
-In December 2017 he officially retired from Wits and was appointed an Emeritus Professor.
-His primary focus over the past 28 years has been the growth and development of the South African software engineering sector.
-In 2005, Dwolatzky was the major driver in setting up the Joburg Centre for Software Engineering (JCSE) at Wits.
-In 2013, Dwolatzky spearheaded the initiative at Wits to establish a major digital innovation hub in the Braamfontein area of inner-city Johannesburg: the eventual Wits Tshimologong Digital Innovation Precinct.
+Dwolatzky returned to Wits from the UK as a Senior Lecturer in 1989, and became a Full Professor in 2000.

+Dwolatzky's primary focus over the past 30 years has been the growth and development of the South African software engineering sector.
+In 2005, he was the major driver in setting up the JCSE at Wits.
+In 2013, he spearheaded the initiative at Wits to establish a major digital innovation hub in the Braamfontein area of inner-city Johannesburg: the eventual Wits Tshimologong Digital Innovation Precinct.
 Tshimologong has attracted significant support from government and a range of major local and international companies.
 IBM Research established its 12th international laboratory in Braamfontein as an integral part of the Precinct.
-In recognition of his contribution to the South African IT industry, Dwolatzky was named the South African IT Personality of the Year in 2013, and received an award for “Distinguished Service to IT” from the Institute of IT Professionals of South Africa (IITPSA) in 2016.
+In recognition of his contribution to the South African IT industry, Dwolatzky was named the South African IT Personality of the Year in 2013, and in 2016 he received an award for “Distinguished Service to IT” from the Institute of IT Professionals of South Africa (IITPSA).
 Also in 2016, Wits presented him with the Vice Chancellor’s Award for Academic Citizenship.